Scoliosis and sciatica — minimally invasive treatment options from Laser Spine Institute

 Scoliosis and sciatica can occur in adults when age-related spinal degeneration leads to a curvature of the spine.
 Due to everyday wear and tear, the parts of the spine can weaken and deteriorate over time.
 This deterioration can cause the onset — or worsen an existing case — of excessive curving of the spine, or scoliosis.

 If you have scoliosis and have developed crippling sciatica symptoms that are affecting your life, family and everyday tasks like yard work or grocery shopping, see your doctor to confirm a diagnosis and learn about treatment options.
+You can also contact the caring and dedicated team at Laser Spine Institute to learn about your condition and the treatment options we can offer.

 Methods used to evaluate spinal curvature

-Following a physical examination, a physician will typically test muscle strength and reflexes.
+Following a physical examination, a doctor will typically test muscle strength and reflexes.
 X-rays can be ordered for a better view and measurement of spinal curvature associated with degenerative scoliosis.
 More detailed diagnostic imagery like an MRI may be needed for a more precise look into the causes of any painful symptoms.

 Typically, conservative approaches are recommended to treat adult scoliosis and sciatica.
 Common options include: